enterthevoid8/javascript-basics-refresher/README.md

 # javascript-basics-refresher

-Fundamental examples and methods of javascript data types.
+Most commonly and frequenelty used methods and examples of javascript data types.